mahtabhossain/comp1804-coronavirus-gov-uk/README.md

 -----------------------------------------------
 Files:
 Dockerrun.aws.json
-Also, the images file uploaded in Docker Hub registry: mahtabhossain/app-coronavirus-gov-uk.

 There are multiple options to achieve this part.
-We will be utilising an option that makes use of the Docker container registry created in Part 3.
+We will be utilising an option that makes use of the Docker container registry (mahtabhossain/comp1804-coronavirus-gov-uk) created in Part 3.
 Follow the instructions inside "Docker on AWS" section of the tutorial (https://docker-curriculum.com/).

-Caution: make sure you clean up all resources (including orphan ones) to avoid cost incurred for continually using AWS PaaS.
+CAUTION: make sure you clean up all the resources (including orphan ones) to avoid cost incurred for continually using AWS PaaS.